MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/processing-the-surprise-removal-of-a-nic--windows-7-and-later-versions-.md

 4. Each filter driver in the driver stack repeats the previous step until the highest filter driver in the stack has forwarded the **NetEventQueryRemoveDevice** event.

     When this happens, NDIS calls the [*ProtocolNetPnPEvent*](https://msdn.microsoft.com/library/windows/hardware/ff570263) function of all protocol drivers that are bound to the NIC.
-In this call, NDIS specifies an event code of **NetEventQueryRemoveDevice.**.
+In this call, NDIS specifies an event code of **NetEventQueryRemoveDevice**.

-5. If the miniport driver was successfully initialized, NDIS calls the [*MiniportDevicePnPEventNotify*](https://msdn.microsoft.com/library/windows/hardware/ff559369) function with an event code of **NdisDevicePnPEventSurpriseRemoved**.
+5. NDIS calls the [*MiniportDevicePnPEventNotify*](https://msdn.microsoft.com/library/windows/hardware/ff559369) function with an event code of **NdisDevicePnPEventSurpriseRemoved**.
 The miniport driver should note that the device has been physically removed.
 If the miniport driver is an NDIS-WDM driver, it should cancel any pending IRPs that it sent down to the underlying bus driver.
-If the miniport driver was not successfully initialized, processing continues.

 6. NDIS performs the following steps: